grame-cncm/faust/README.md

 ### FaustLive

 [FaustLive](https://sourceforge.net/p/faudiostream/faustlive/ci/master/tree/) is a program that was designed to facilitate the prototyping of Faust codes.
 It embeds the LLVM on-the-fly compiler of Faust2 allowing you to very rapidly compile Faust codes on your computer.
 Binaries and installation packages of FaustLive are available for [Linux, Windows and OSX](https://sourceforge.net/projects/faudiostream/files/).

-### Faust Online Compiler

-The [Faust Online Compiler](http://faust.grame.fr/onlinecompiler/) allows to write and compile Faust codes for a wide range of targets and platforms.
-Unlike, the Faust playground presented above, it doesn't permit to run a Faust program in a web browser.

 ### `faust2...` Scripts and Programs